NativeScript/nativescript-facebook/CONTRIBUTING.md

-# Contributing to NativeScript facebook
+# Contributing to NativeScript Facebook

 :+1: First of all, thank you for taking the time to contribute! :+1: